A resolution of the turbulence paradox: numerical implementation: Introduction

+The status of research on transition to turbulence may be stated as follows: (1).
+The cause (initiator) of the transition should have general principles and can be clarified.
+(2).
+After the initiation of the transition, further development of turbulence may not have any general principle.
+Such further developments may differ substantially between 2D and 3D turbulence.
+Due to the extra constant of motion given by the enstrophy, invariant manifolds of 2D Euler equations, if they exist, may be degenerate, i.e. stable and unstable manifolds coincide, so that 2D turbulence develops mildly and slowly, while 3D turbulence develops violently and quickly.

+Besides the simple steady states like the linear shear in Couette flow, there are also numerical pursuits on more general steady states.
+For plane Couette flow, plane Poiseuille flow, and pipe Poiseuille flow, unstable steady states with three dimensional spatial patterns have been intensively explored numerically \cite{Nag90} \cite{OK80} \cite{OP80} \cite{Eck08} \cite{Ker05} \cite{Vis08}.
+Periodic orbits \cite{KK01} and quasi-periodic orbits \cite{Vis07} in plane Couette flow are also explored.

-Explorations on two dimensional steady states turn out to be not successful \cite{CE97} \cite{ENR08}.
-That is, the counterpart of the 3D upper or lower branch steady state has not been found in 2D.
+Explorations on two dimensional non-trivial steady states turn out to be not successful \cite{ENR08}.
+That is, the counterpart of the 3D upper or lower branch steady state \cite{Nag90} has not been found in 2D.
 On the other hand, numerics shows that transitions still occur from the linear shear to turbulence in 2D.

+There have been a lot of studies on the problem of transition to turbulence \cite{SH01}.
+There are also some previous attempts to explain the Sommerfeld paradox.
+One popular attempt which was first suggested by Orr \cite{Orr07}, is to use the non-normality of the linearized Navier-Stokes operator to get algebraic growth of perturbations before their final decay.
+(Note: non-normality refers to operators with non-orthogonal eigenfunctions.)
+However, it is not clear how such linear algebraic growth relates to the nonlinear dynamics.
+Moreover, the non-normality theory cannot explain many coherent structures observed in the transient turbulence.

+Here we mainly focus upon a sequence of 2D oscillatory shears in plane Couette flow.
+These oscillatory shears are built from single Fourier mode modifications to the linear shear.
+The sequence of 2D oscillatory shears approaches the linear shear in the velocity variable but not the vorticity variable.
+All these oscillatory shears have a linear instability.
+We believe that such an instability explains the initiation of transition from the linear shear to turbulence.
+The main numerical result of this paper verifies this claim.
 Near the 2D oscillatory shears, inviscid two dimensional steady states (with a cat's eye structure) can be established rigorously \cite{LL09}.
-Unsteady viscous cat's eye coherent structures revealed in the current study are viscous continuations of the inviscid steady states.
+Coherent structures revealed in the current study are slightly viscous continuations of the inviscid cat's eye steady states.

+Of course, our oscillatory shears are linearly unstable to 3D perturbation modes too.
+In \cite{LL09}, we show that 3D shears in a neighborhood of our oscillatory shears are linearly unstable too.
+The sequence of 2D oscillatory shears focused upon here is just a representative of all linearly unstable slow orbits in the neighborhood of the linear shear.
+There are many other such linearly unstable slow orbits in the neighborhood of the linear shear \cite{Li11a} \cite{Li11b}.
+All these linear instabilities contribute to the initiation of the transition fom the linear shear to turbulence!